aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 ### Keep a Row from Breaking Across Pages {#keep-a-row-from-breaking-across-pages}

 This involves restricting content inside the cells of a row from being split across a page.
 In Microsoft Word, this can found under Table Properties as the option “Allow row to break across pages”.
-In Aspose.Words this is found under the [RowFormat](https://apireference.aspose.com/words/net/aspose.words.tables/rowformat/) object of a [Row](https://apireference.aspose.com/words/net/aspose.words.tables/row) as the property [RowFormat.AllowBreakAcrossPages](https://apireference.aspose.com/words/net/aspose.words.tables/rowformat/properties/allowbreakacrosspages).
+In Aspose.Words this is found under the [RowFormat](https://apireference.aspose.com/net/words/aspose.words.tables/rowformat/) object of a [RowFormat](https://apireference.aspose.com/words/net/aspose.words.tables/rowformat/) object of a [Row](https://apireference.aspose.com/words/net/aspose.words.tables/row) as the property [RowFormat.AllowBreakAcrossPages](https://apireference.aspose.com/words/net/aspose.words.tables/rowformat/properties/allowbreakacrosspages).
 The code example given below demonstrates how to disable rows breaking across pages for every row in a table.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Tables/Table.TableAcrossPagehttps://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Table%20spanning%20two%20pages.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-KeepTablesAndRowsBreaking-RowFormatDisableBreakAcrossPages.cs" >}}